How To Optimize Your Off Page Seo Strategy To Drive More Traffic

 It also makes it easier for people with similar interests to find your site through social media searches (which is why many people go directly from Facebook or Twitter search results to a website).

-If you have a website and it’s not linked to any other pages, you will have a hard time getting any SEO value out of it.
+If you have a website and it’s not linked to any other pages, you will have difficulty getting any SEO value out of it.
 All websites need links to rank well in search engines, as this is how they determine if they should show your site in their results.
 If you don’t have any links going to your site from other sites and pages, then Google will assume that no one else thinks your content is valuable enough for them to share with others either.

 There are too many 404 errors on the site